stan-dev/rstan/rstan/rstan/index.md

 </div>

 -----
 **RStan** is the R interface to [Stan](https://mc-stan.org).
-It is distributed on [CRAN](https://CRAN.R-project.org/package=rstan) as the **rstan** packge and its source code is hosted on GitHub.
+It is distributed on [CRAN](https://CRAN.R-project.org/package=rstan) as the **rstan** package and its source code is hosted on [GitHub](https://github.com/stan-dev/rstan).
 Before installation, make sure you have the necessary C++ toolchain for your system by following the instructions in the Getting Started documents below.

 ## Getting Started